February 5, 2026

 Here's the problem: TikTok Shop doesn't show you profit.
 It shows you revenue.
 And revenue is not the same as money in your pocket.

 The platform has multiple fee layers that stack on top of each other.
 You're paying a commission, yes—but you're also paying transaction fees, creator payouts, shipping costs, and absorbing losses from refunds.
 Each one takes a bite out of your margin, and if you're not tracking all of them, your "profit" number is just a guess.
+Use the TikTok Shop Fee Calculator to see exactly how much the platform takes from each sale.

 The costs sellers typically overlook: